Miss-Faith/Delani-Studio/README.md

 * Bootstrap - Used to design and customize a responsive site
 * JavaScript - Used to develop the interactive application of the site and perform internal calculations
 * jquery - Used to traverse and manipulate HTML document
+* Mailchimp API - Used to collect contact information and messages
 ## Development
 ### Want to contribute?
 Great!
 To fix a bug or enhance an existing module, follow these steps: